google/site-kit-wp/.github/ISSUE_TEMPLATE/feature_request.md

 ## Implementation Brief

-* <!-- One or more bullet points for how to technically resolve the issue. -->
+* <!-- One or more bullet points for how to technically implement the feature. -->

+## QA Brief

+* <!-- One or more bullet points for how to test that the feature works as expected. -->

 ## Changelog entry